 He was vivid, like a soldier in a movie: ripped, swaggering, grinning, golden-haired.
 He’d smiled in her direction earlier, and for a split second she’d thought, Who me? before she remembered that she was standing next to Becca.
 Her sister was a man magnet.
 All the two of them had to do was idle in a patch of sunlight admiring the garden, and sexy six-foot-plus men in butt-hugging jeans and black T-shirts materialized from nowhere—

 Abracadabra!
 Hot guy for Becca.

 In the car on the way over here, she’d told Becca that Jake’s picnics boasted not just amazing food, but other earthly delights.
 “We’ll get you back on your feet,” Alia had promised, sneaking a glance at her sister, slumped in the passenger seat.
-Ever since Becca’s boyfriend had left her three months ago, she rarely smiled.
+Ever since Becca’s boyfriend had dumped her recently, just as they were getting serious, she rarely smiled.

-Becca had been hoping for a proposal, and Alia was almost as disappointed as Becca was.
+Becca had been super excited about the guy, and Alia was almost as disappointed as Becca was.
 She wanted her sister to be happy.
 Settled.
 Cared for.

 Hot Guy for Becca set his plate on the grass.
 He sat cross-legged, and his thighs and calves, which looked like they’d been hewn from wood, were generously decked with curly golden hair.

 “My sister just went to get some food,” she told him, pointing.